 Slowly, the economic conditions for a new order are coming into being.
 The negative GDP-growth average of 2008-2014 has turned into seemingly solid 3% figures in 2015-2017, though much of this is based on a return to the unsustainable pre-crisis economy based on tourism and debt-financed construction.
 Spanish unemployment figures are down to 17% from the 2012-13 peak of 26%, but this covers the fact that most new jobs are more precarious and worse-paid than the jobs destroyed in the crisis.
 Poverty wages and food banks remain common.
 The new regnum will be built on weaker foundations than the past, and its political and economic reserves will be limited.
 The middle class is indebted and poorer, its children more precarious, and promises of meritocracy and progress still in suspense.
 The crisis of legitimacy is not over, and new corruption scandals continue to emerge, some involving payments to an “M. Rajoy.”
 The principal brokers of the past constitutional compromise, the EU and the king, have been forced to take sides in the current conflict, their positions as mediators decisively weakened.

 In Catalonia there is no doubt that the situation will remain conflictual in the short and medium term.
 Catalan autonomy remains suspended, many essential funds frozen, and court cases against politicians under preparation.
-The contradiction between the prohibition of Catalan nation building and the prohibition of Catalan self-determination remains and has only been intensified.
+The contradiction between the constitutional accommodation of Catalan nation building and the prohibition of Catalan self-determination remains and has only been intensified.
 Of the three competing answers, none is currently feasible.
 Neither authoritarian Spanish centralism, nor independence, nor constitutional reform.

 Though feared by many Catalans, the re-emergence of Franco-style centralism is unlikely.
 A full reassertion of Spanish centralism would require much force and risk provoking a Catalan insurrection.
 It is much more likely that Rajoy will stay content with keeping the Catalan ghost at hand, maintaining a constant, low-key state of exception in Catalonia.
 Not just because Spain is a democracy today, but also because the Spanish state has learned from Francoism’s failed efforts that regional nationalism cannot be broken, but, at best, managed for political gain.
 Such a strategy is readily available to the Spanish state, developed through thirty years of repression in the Basque Country.
 Today we see the beginnings of such a situation, and in light of the EU’s support for the application of Article 155, there can be no hopes that it will play a moderating and mediating role.